 Olive oil, parsley, celery, green tea and cruciferous vegetables have been shown to counteract Herceptin resistance in the laboratory.

 Flaxseed has been found to protect the lungs.
 The other foods below have been found to support heart health while also protecting against breast cancer:

-One study reported that alcohol can increase the heart damage potentially caused by Herceptin.
-The following foods have been found to be detrimental to heart health as well as being associated with increased risk of breast cancer and should be limited or avoided:
+The following foods have been found to be potentially detrimental to heart health as well as being associated with increased risk of breast cancer and should be limited or avoided: